Course Descriptions LINEC Fall Term 2020 | See Class for Dates

 B | A New History of Life

-BIO: Paul Hague is a retired geologist who loves to continue learning.
+BIO: Paul Hague is a retired geologist, who also studied paleontology, and who loves to continue learning.

 C | Staying Grounded in Troubled Times

 BIO: Tom White is the Coordinator of Educational Outreach for the Cohen Center for Holocaust Studies at Keene State College.
-He served as a researcher for Stephen Hooper’s documentary film, “An American Nurse at War”, and as historical consultant for David DeArville’s documentary produced in 2004.
+He served as a researcher for Stephen Hooper’s documentary film, “An American Nurse at War”, and as historical consultant for David DeArville’s documentary film, “Telling Their Stories: NH Holocaust Survivors Speak Out”, produced in 2004.
 He served on Manchester’s Diocesan Ecumenical Commission for Interfaith Relations and serves on the Board of Directors of the Association of Holocaust Organizations (AHO).
-In 2009 he received NEA New Hampshire’s Champion of Human and Civil Rights Award, in 2015 was named a Peace Ambassador by the Center for Peacebuilding from Bosnia and Herzegovina and in 2017 was inducted into the Keene High School distinguished alumni Wall of Honor.
+In 2009 he received NEA New Hampshire’s Champion of Human and Civil Rights Award, in 2015 was named a Peace Ambassador by the Center for Peace building from Bosnia and Herzegovina and in 2017 was inducted into the Keene High School distinguished alumni Wall of Honor.

-This three-part course traces the history of post war/Cold War anti-communist ideology and its consequences.
-We focus on the topics of McCarthyism, the House Un-American Activities Committee, Congressional hearings, the Hollywood Ten and the film industry’s infamous blacklists.
+This course traces the history of post war/Cold War anti-communist ideology and its consequences.
+We focus on the topics of McCarthyism, the House Un-American Activities Committee, Congressional hearings, the Hollywood Ten and the film industry’s infamous black lists.
 We view and discuss the film Salt of the Earth which was directed by one of the Hollywood Ten and featured blacklisted actors and producers.

 BIO: John McCausland is an Episcopal priest, now retired, who has taught LINEC courses on the Bible, Chaucer and the American novel.
 He loves history, literature, theology, teaching and learning.

-BIO: Richard “Dick” Hesse is a retired law professor with a Master’s Degree in History from Temple and a law degree from Georgetown.
+BIO: Richard (Dick) Hesse is a retired lawyer and law professor with a Master’s Degree in History from Temple and a Law degree from Georgetown.
 He enjoys sharing his love of history and the humanities with other LINEC scholars.